Girl and mother using smart phone to deposit a check.

 5. An initial deposit (cash, checks) as required by the bank

-Ages 5 to 8: Setting priorities
+Ages 7 to 9: Set priorities

-Ages 9 to 12: Expanding the foundation
+Ages 10 to 12: Expand the foundation

 Late elementary-age children may start to earn money here and there from chores, and they can also grasp the basics of budgeting, saving for a goal and earning interest.
 One way to help them learn is to have them set a purchasing goal that is months away (a kids savings account may help).
 An online calculator can help show how long it will take to accumulate this total and offers a great way to discuss the basics of compound interest.

-Ages 16 to 18: Establishing independence
+Ages 16 to 17: Establish independence

-Children in this age bracket can start to shift money management to a two-tier approach: a savings account and a student checking account.
-Helpful boundaries for the latter may include spending and withdrawal limits set by parents or caregivers.
-In addition, this may be a good time to help your child create more formal budget categories for everything from coffee drinks to gas for a car.
-Implement a regular time where you sit down with them to review budgets and see what they actually spent; then help them make adjustments as necessary.
+Teens can start to shift money management to a two-tier approach: a savings account and a student checking account.
+As children approach adulthood, saving for college becomes paramount.
+Encouraging work and saving habits at this stage sets a strong precedent for their financial future.
+Helpful boundaries for a student checking account may include spending and withdrawal limits set by parents or caregivers.
+In addition, this may be a good time to help kids create more formal budget categories for everything from shopping to gas for a car.
+Implement a regular time where you sit down with them to review budgets and see what they spent; then help them adjust, as necessary.

-Ages 18+: Maximizing accountability
+Ages 18+: Maximize accountability

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.